alenzamanyan/tensorflow-workshop/lesson-1/exercise-3.md

-## Exercise 3: Inspect the graph ([documentation](https://www.tensorflow.org/api_docs/python/tf/multiply))
+## Exercise 3: Inspect the graph

 ### Step 1:
-Get the default graph and store it in a Python variable.
-Call it **graph**.
+Loop over all the operations in the default graph ([documentation](https://www.tensorflow.org/api_docs/python/tf/get_default_graph)) and print them in full ([documentation](https://www.tensorflow.org/api_docs/python/tf/Graph#get_operations)).

-### Step 2:
-Print out the names of all the operations in the graph.
-Note that the TensorFlow name for an operation is different from the Python variable we pointed at it.

-### Step 3:
-Print out each operation in full ([documentation](https://www.tensorflow.org/api_docs/python/tf/Graph#get_operation_by_name)).
 You can use the Python built-in print command ([documentation](https://docs.python.org/2/library/functions.html#print)).
 What do the operations look like?
 Make sure to understand all the parts of the [proto buffer](https://developers.google.com/protocol-buffers/?hl=en) that is printed out.

-### Step 4:
+### Step 2:
-Create a new operation in the default graph and give it a tensorflow name.
-Print out the operation.
+Add another operation and give it a name (use the **name** parameter).
+Print out all the operations again and find the named operation in the list.

-### Step 5:
+### Step 3:
-How many operations are in the default graph?
-How many are in **graph**?
-Is this what you would expect?
-Explain why.
+Create a summary file writer object